 Link Resolver Link

 - Full-text sharing – Whether users can share full-text references with users not in your organization.
 Note that sharing with other users inside your organization is always allowed.
+Administrators can disable the Full-text sharing feature, RefWorks now hides the attachment icon and any attached files.

 - Sync with Dropbox – Whether users can synchronize their full-text references with Dropbox.